tanupoo/lorawan-ssas/README.md

 ## Requirements

-- Python 2.7 or later is required.
-Python 3 is not tested.
+- Python 3 is required.
+Python 2.x is not tested well.
-- Python dateutils module is required.
+- Python httplib2 and dateutils module are required.
 - mongodb is required, at least 2.4.9 or later.

 ## Limitations